The Invention of the Jewish People

-The Invention of the Jewish People (מתי ואיך הומצא העם היהודי?) is a study of Jewish historiography by Shlomo Sand, Professor of History at Tel Aviv University.
-It has generated a heated controversy.
+The Invention of the Jewish People (מתי ואיך הומצא העם היהודי?) is a 2008 book by Shlomo Sand, Professor of History at Tel Aviv University, in which he presents a derivative of the Khazar myth to challenge ideas of Jewish peoplehood developed in Jewish historiography since the 19th century.
+In the book, Sand disputes the historical veracity of the narrative of forced exile of Jews from Palestine under the Romans, arguing instead that most modern Jews descend from converts to Judaism whose native lands were in locations across the Middle East and Eastern Europe.

-The book was on the best-seller list in Israel for nineteen weeks.
+The book was on the best-seller list in Israel for nineteen weeks and has generated heated controversy.

-An English translation of the book was published by Verso Books in October 2009.
+An English edition of the book, translated by Yael Lotan, was published by Verso Books in October 2009.
 The book has also been translated into German, Italian, Spanish, Portuguese, Arabic, French and Russian, and as of late 2009 further translations were underway.